tstriker/dmx-devices/README.md

 Check the [devices directory](https://github.com/tstriker/dmx-devices/tree/main/src/devices) for all currently recognized devices.

-The [generic LED light](https://github.com/tstriker/dmx-devices/blob/main/src/devices/led-lights/generic-led-light.js) is a good starting point for figuring how to create your own config.
+The [LED Par](https://github.com/tstriker/dmx-devices/blob/main/src/devices/led-par/par.js) is a good starting point for figuring how to create your own config.